Louis Vuitton Trophy Auckland: Elimination Finals

 The final series used the McIntyre final eight system, with all teams competing in the first elimination round.
 Team New Zealand and Mascalzone Latino Audi Team both earned a bye during the second elimination round.
 The second elimination round was scheduled for a best of three but was reduced to just one race due to low winds in the morning of the 18 March.
 As top seed after the first elimination round, Team New Zealand decided to face Azzurra in the Semifinals.

 The Final

 Due to light wind the Final series was reduced to a best of three series.

 Broadcasting

 Television

 Large TV screens were set up in the Viaduct Harbour for spectators to watch.
-Coverage was also be streamed online.
+Coverage was also streamed online.

 TVNZ featured the early round robin results in there One News sports coverage, as did TV3's 3 News.
 From the elimination stage TV One had a nightly half-hour report and the two final days featured live broadcasts on TV One.